AgatheSenellart/MultiVae/README.md

 <!-- Describe your project in brief -->

-This library implements some of the most common Multimodal Variational Autoencoders methods in a unifying framework for effective benchmarking and development.
+This library implements some of the most common *Multimodal Variational Autoencoders* methods in a unifying framework for effective benchmarking and development.
 You can find the list of implemented models below.
-It includes ready to use datasets like MnistSvhn, CelebA and PolyMNIST, and the most used metrics : Coherences, Likelihoods and FID.
+It includes ready to use datasets like MnistSvhn 🔢, CelebA 💁‍♀️ and PolyMNIST, and the most used metrics : Coherences, Likelihoods and FID.
-It integrates model monitoring with [Wandb](https://wandb.ai) and a quick way to save/load model from [HuggingFaceHub](https://huggingface.co/).
+It integrates model monitoring with [Wandb](https://wandb.ai) and a quick way to save/load model from [HuggingFaceHub](https://huggingface.co/)🤗.

 # Implemented models